In business, your job is to help a buyer advance, get better and solve problems.

 Sometimes people buy from you, sometimes they don’t, and that’s up to them.

-It really depends on what that person needs, and wants, and the timing of your encounter.
+It really depends on what that person needs and wants, and it depends on the timing of your encounter.

 Maybe their best choice is to not buy today, but tomorrow or next week.